conduktor/conduktor-docs/docs/platform/navigation/data-quality/index.md

 ### Example Rules

-Here are some sample data quality Rules.
+Here are some sample data quality rules.
 :::info[Amend values if using these samples]
 Make sure you amend the field values to use correct fields, if using these examples.
  :::